choijin/NLP_Topic_Modeling/README.md

 ## Objectives

-1. Webscrape and collect news articles and store in S3.
+1. Webscrape and collect news articles and store in Amazon S3.
 2. Perform topic modeling using LDA model and improve upon baseline using K-means Clustering and BERT.
 3. Evaluate its performance using various metrics such as topic coherence and silhouette score.
 4. Visualize the word importance per topic and summarize each articles using BART.